 It remains the Directors' intention to distribute, over time, by way of dividends, substantially all of the Company's net revenue income after expenses and taxation.
 The Portfolio Manager aims to maximise total returns from the portfolio.
-The Company has paid dividends totalling 11.25p per ordinary share for the year ended 31 December 2024 (2023: 9.60p), representing a dividend yield of 4.1% at the year end (2023: 4.0%).
-The Board hopes to continue sustainable dividend growth over the coming years.
-This, together with a proposed enhancement to the Company's Dividend Policy, is explained in more detail in the Chairman's Statement beginning on page 7.
+The Company has paid dividends totalling 11.25p per ordinary share for the year ended 31 December 2024 (2023: 9.60p), representing a dividend yield of 4.1% at the year-end (2023: 4.0%).
+The Board hopes to continue sustainable dividend growth over the company's Dividend Policy, is explained in more detail in the Chairman's Statement beginning on page 7.